-CONDITIONS AND RULES FOR LEGAL GUARDIAN IN NIGERIA
+CONDITIONS FOR LEGAL GUARDIANSHIP IN NIGERIA

 Legal Guardianship is the quickest legal arrangement for the maintenance and care of a child or children whose parents are no longer capable of raising them due to financial incapacitation or any other issues.
 The care, custody and welfare of children under the age of 18 years are enshrined in the regulatory framework that includes institutions and laws.
 The purpose of this is to ensure children and young persons are not exploited or neglected by unsuspecting parties.

-Legal guardianship is one of the options of legal arrangement to be applied for in care, custody, benefits and welfare of a child whose parents are incapable of raising them.
+Legal guardianship is one of the options of legal arrangements to be applied for in care, custody, benefits, and welfare of a child whose parents are incapable of raising them.
 In this option, there is usually an existing parental tie such as a relationship between a child and a step-parent or grandparent.
-In the ordinary parlance, the parents of a child automatically retain the positions of legal guardians for the child.
+In ordinary parlance, the parents of a child automatically retain the positions of legal guardians for the child.
 However, in the absence of the parents or one of the parents, a family member or an unrelated party or the proper authority can be appointed as the Legal Guardian with the capacity to exercise parental responsibilities of the child.

 The supervision for Legal Guardianship’s application is within the jurisdiction of the Nigerian Court and not the Ministry of Youth and Social Development.
 The ministry is only involved where the child in contemplation is a ward of the Government or resident in an orphanage.

-It is important to state that an application for guardianship may be rejected by court where there is no strict compliance with the rules of the court.
+It is important to state that an application for guardianship may be rejected by the court where there is no strict compliance with the rules of the court.
 In processing a legal guardianship, all documents submitted must be vetted and deemed satisfactory by the court, and the court will also determine if the applicant is capable of adequately caring for a child to warrant a grant of the approval.

 Appropriate courts for the application of legal guardianship